awsdocs/amazon-workdocs-dev-guide/doc_source/wd-iam-sameacct.md

 # Grant Permission to the Amazon WorkDocs API for a Developer on the AWS Account<a name="wd-iam-sameacct"></a>

-As an IAM administrator if you want to grant Amazon WorkDocs API access to an IAM user from the same AWS account, you will need to create a Amazon WorkDocs API permission policy and attach it to the IAM user\.
+If you are an IAM administrator, you can grant Amazon WorkDocs API access to an IAM user from the same AWS account\.
+To do this, create a Amazon WorkDocs API permission policy and attach it to the IAM user\.
 The following is a sample Amazon WorkDocs API policy that grants permission to read\-only APIs \(List and Describe APIs\)\.

 ```
 {